 In mid-2004, Dean Appel assumed the title of Dean Emerita, the first such title to be conferred in university history.
 She remains a full-time member of the faculty and administration of the law school, responsible for development and alumni activities with the goal of furthering the law school's strategic plan to be recognized as one of the top Catholic law schools in the country.

 Professor Diane Geraghty served as interim dean until David N. Yellen joined the School of Law as dean in 2005.
 Yellen served as dean until July 2016.
-Michael Kaufman currently serves as interim dean of the School of Law.
+Michael J Kaufman, associate dean for academic affairs, was named interim dean.
+He held this position until his appointment to dean of the School of Law in March 2017 following a national search.